 Depending on your level of experience, you’ll also need to buy, or consider buying, head protection, open-fingered gloves (similar to MMA gloves, but with more padding), and shin/instep guards on the legs.

 Potential students are welcome to try out one of our classes for free.
-Just click on the ‘Sign up for a trial class’ button and let us know when you’d like to come down.
+Just click on the ‘Sign up for a trial class’ button and complete the form there.
 Please note, we ideally ask for 48 hours’ notice of when you’d like to join a class so we have plenty of time to respond to your request!